Statement on Compliance with Modern Slavery Act 2015

 Modern slavery and human trafficking statement

 We are an integrated university encompassing further and higher education.
-We are based in the Highlands and Islands of Scotland and are a partnership of 13 independent colleges, and research institutions.
+We are based in the Highlands and Islands of Scotland and are a partnership of colleges and research institutions.

 Our supply chains